 Can a Man drink The Lady Shake Safely?

 Yes, a man can safely drink The Lady Shake without any negative repercussions.
 They’re formulated to work best for the general requirements of the genders they are targeted to, but there is nothing harmful in either of them.
 Guys, if there is a pack of The Lady Shake in the pantry and you need a drinkable meal, don’t hold back!

 Since there are no hormones in either The Man Shake nor The Lady Shake, it is perfectly safe for a lady to take The Man Shake.
 In the absence of The Lady Shake, a lady can drink a Man Shake without concern.
 However, The Man Shake has a balance of micronutrients which are skewed towards men’s health and wellbeing.

-Click these to learn more and get a discount from their websites:
+Check these out to learn more and get a discount from their websites:

 This is what Channel 9 reported on The Man Shake: